 The canoeing trail descriptions in the guide are generally divided into day-long trips, but enough information is provided to plan longer or shorter trips.
 The times indicated for each trip are for a "float" during normal water levels in April, May and June.
 A "float" is drifting with the current with little paddling to propel the canoe downstream.
 The rivers that are included in this guide generally offer the most pleasant and rewarding canoeing experiences.
 There are also many lakes in Indiana that may be used for canoeing.
 The complete list of public access sites for both streams and lakes is available online.

 The legal use of Indiana's rivers for canoeing is a confusing issue.
 Public freshwater lakes can be used.
 Several Indiana rivers have been designated as "navigable," which means the river and its bed are held in trust by the State of Indiana, and can also be used by the public.
 Another possibility is that through continuous, long-term usage of a river, the public has acquired a "prescriptive easement."
 The bed remains in the ownership of the landowner, but the public may use the surface of the river for canoeing.
-In general, the public has no right to use water that is not in a public freshwater lake, a navigable river or a river upon which a prescriptive easement has been established.
 More information about navigability can be found on the Natural Resources Commission (NRC) webpage.

 In 1980, the Governor's Water Rights and Management Commission recommended that legislation be passed by the Indiana General Assembly to clarify where a river is subject to "recreational uses."
 To date, legislation has not been utilized to declare a river as "recreational".
 A recent decision by the Indiana Court of Appeals declined to apply a recreational test for determining what is a navigable waterway.
 The court reaffirmed the traditional law of navigability in Indiana and cited an earlier decision that concluded that a river is navigable if it could have been employed for commercial boat traffic when Indiana became a state in 1816.
 For more information, a copy of the Natural Resources Commission Nonrule Policy Document, "Roster of Indiana Waterways Declared Navigable" may be also accessed on the NRC website .